sudo-vaibhav/stc-hack-portal-backend/readme.md

   - creatorId,(this refers to the creator of the team)
   - teamName
   - eventId(this refers to the event the team is a part of),
   - description (team description)
   - members (array of members)
+  - pendingRequests ( array of pending requests sent to users)
-  - skillsrequired (array of skills required)
+  - skillsRequired (array of skills required)
+  -

 * **URL**

-  /teams/:Id
+  /teams/:teamId

 * **Method:**